Jachanya/jachanya/README.md

 - 🔭 I’m currently working on Deep learning and TinyML
 - 🌱 I’m currently learning Rust Programming
-- 👯 I’m looking to collaborate on bare metal programming and machine learning
+- 👯 I’m looking to collaborate on bare metal programming, machine learning or anything rust related
 - 🤔 I’m looking for help with starting a company
 - 💬 Ask me about anything
 - ⚡ Fun fact: I haven't consistently used coffee :anguished: